-- An up to date plan of the site (preferably on an Ordnance Survey base at scale of 1:1250 or 1:2500) with the site edged with a red line, and a blue line drawn around any immediately adjoining land in the same ownership. - The current use of the site and an indication of the suggested future land use of the site. - The amount of infrastructure and or any mitigation you anticipate providing to facilitate the development.

-Any further information you feel will assist in the future assessment of the site.
+- An up to date plan of the site (preferably on an Ordnance Survey base at scale of 1:1250 or 1:2500) with the site edged with a red line, and a blue line drawn around any immediately adjoining land in the same ownership. - The current use of the site and an indication of the suggested future land use of the site. - The amount of infrastructure and or any mitigation you anticipate providing to facilitate the development. - An indication of expected land values, marketability and prospects the nomination will be delivered by 2031. - Any further information you feel will assist in the future assessment of the site.